petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 Let's suppose that you used VM Image Builder successfully to create a Windows custom image, but you failed to create a VM successfully from the image.
 For example, the VM creation fails to finish or it times out.
 In this event, do either of the following tasks:

 - Review the Windows Server `Sysprep` documentation.
 - Raise a support request with the Windows Server `Sysprep` customer support team.
-That team can help troubleshoot your issue and advise you on the correct `Sysprep` command.
+That team can help troubleshoot your problem and advise you on the correct `Sysprep` command.

 ### Command locations and file names